guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 runs.
 Guild's [](cmd:compare) command can be used to quickly sort and compare training accuracies and loss.

-Compare your two runs by running:
+Compare your runs by running:

 ``` command
 guild compare
 ```

+Note the accuracy for the two runs --- they should be very similar.
+We'd expect this because we trained the same model with the same flags and data --- the only difference between the runs is where the training occurred!

+To exit Guild Compare, press ``q``.

 !!! note
-    You don't need to wait for a run to complete to compare it.
-If a run is still running, you can press ``r`` in Guild Compare to refresh the view with the latest accuracies and loss.
+    As with Guild View, Guild Compare will not exit until you explicitly stop it.
+If you want to keep it running, start the command in a [](alias:separate-console) and press ``r`` (for refresh) whenever you want to update the display with the latest run status.

     For a complete list of commands supported by Guild Compare, press ``?`` while it's running.

-To exit Guild Compare, press ``q``.

 If you'd like to export the comparison data in [CSV format ->](https://en.wikipedia.org/wiki/Comma-separated_values) run: